Skip to main content

 See the Venue in Person

 Choosing a venue based on images you see online isn’t the best option.
-Before you say, ‘I do’, try to find cheap flights to your wedding destination and book the location for the ceremony, reception, and hotels for guests.
-You may want to hire a local wedding planner to coordinate the wedding events.
-Choose florists, caterers, photographers, and a venue for the rehearsal dinner.
-Three to four months before the wedding, visit again to go over the final details.
-You may want to schedule tastings with your caterer and see bouquet samples.
-Choose a salon for a makeup and hair session.
-Organize the activities you want for your wedding guests.
+Before you say, ‘I do,’ check out your wedding destination and book the location for the ceremony, reception, and hotels for guests.
+Then, three to four months before the wedding, visit again to go over the final details.
 If another trip isn’t possible, have an onsite coordinator or your wedding planner handle the last-minute details.

-Keep a Planner
+Keep a Planning Diary

 You’ll also want an actual wedding planner (those range between 10 and 15 percent of your wedding’s total budget), but we’re talking about the classic paper kind.
 Map out costs like airfare, hotel bookings, transportation, and even coffee runs for the bridal party.
 Factor in emergency funds for fashion mishaps (broken heels, anyone?) and pharmacy trips.
 The last thing you want to do is fend for yourself on a private island… in a wedding dress, no less.